 I don’t have a corporate job, but I do earn more from my businesses than from my blog.
 However, my blog income is significant enough to actually cover my cost of living expenses.

 9. Is blogging a new career in the market?

 I don’t think so.
 Blogging or more simply, “making money online” has been an industry since the mid-2000s — but there is still a lot of room for everyone in my opinion.

 10. What is Fitz planning for, in the next five years?

-My plan is to publish more books about personal finance and self-development.
+I plan to publish more books about personal finance and self-development.
 I published my first book back in 2013, which was a compilation of my blog articles, and it’s been a great source of passive income.
-My plan is to explore this path more, and establish myself as an author too, among other things.
+I plan to explore this path more and establish myself as an author too, among other things.

 11. Some tips for new bloggers who wants to be successful?